Cambridge-ICCS/FTorch/pages/troubleshooting.md

 Note that this does not refer to batching data.
 This should be done in the same way as in Torch; by extending the dimensionality of the input tensors.

+### Do I need to set torch.no_grad() or torch.eval() somewhere like in PyTorch?

+By default we disable gradient calculations for tensors and models and place models in evaluation mode for efficiency.
+These can be adjusted using the `requires_grad` and `is_training` optional arguments in the Fortran interface.
+See the [API procedures documentation](lists/procedures.html) for details.